SOUNDING BOARD COFFEEHOUSE

 PVFS SONG AND STORY SWAP

-The Pioneer Valley Folklore Society presents a Song and Story Swap on the first Saturday of each month (except July and August), 7:00 p.m. at The Nacul Center, 592 Main St., Amherst, MA.
+The Pioneer Valley Folklore Society and the Nacul Center jointly sponsor a Song and Story Swap on the first Saturday of each month (except July and August), 7:00 p.m. at The Nacul Center, 592 Main St., Amherst, MA.
 Open to the public, free of charge with donations accepted.
 People of all ages gather to share stories and songs that are traditional, newly written, or of personal experiences.
 You can tell, sing, or lead everyone in singing, or request a song or story.
 Listeners are welcome.
 For more information contact Paul Kaplan, 413-687-5002.
+Web:

 MONTHLY FOLK JAM